aschwaebe/media-renamer/README.md

-# Media Renamer
+# Renamer
 - Simple tool to select a folder and rename photos and videos (.mp4 only) based on exif tags and video data.
 - Media can optionally be organized in year/quarter subfolders.
 - BeCareful since originals will not be backuped.
 - Duplicates will be detected based on file hash and will be copied into duplicated folders.

-# Folder Unpacker
+# Unpacker
 unpacks all media inside a subfolder in the chosen root folder.

+# Inferrer
+- infers events from a given folder by selecting subfolders name.
+- event start and event end is infered by maximum and minum date inside the folders.

-# Duplicate detecter.
+# Comparer
-- detects a list of
+- detects duplicates in a chosen folder and subfolders based on hashvalues.

 # Notes
 - Do not use this tool on the original folder.